 Elderberry contains anthocyanins, quercetin, citric acid, tannins, and lots more!
 Each has its own actions, which is why elderberry can do so many different things in the body.

-Some parts are pro-inflammatory and responsible for the immune system boost during illness.
-And some features are anti-inflammatory, which can calm the immune system and promote overall health when you’re not sick.
+Some parts of elderberry are pro-inflammatory and responsible for the immune system modulation during illness.
+Other features are anti-inflammatory, which can calm the immune system and promote overall health when you’re not sick.

-Elderberry has also been shown to have anti-bacterial properties, including against some strains of strep bacteria, including Streptococcus pyogenes, which is responsible for many strep throat infections (15).
-That study also notes that elderberry may help prevent complications of viral illnesses, like bacterial pneumonia.
+Elderberry has also been shown to have anti-bacterial properties, including against some strains of strep bacteria, including Streptococcus pyogenes, responsible for many strep throat infections (15).
+That study also notes that elderberry may help prevent complications of viral illnesses like bacterial pneumonia.
 Because its protection is “non-specific,” infections would not become resistant to it as they do to antibiotics.

 The bottom line of all of this?
 Elderberry has many exceptional properties and appears safe in all studied populations.
-I would recommend, personally:
+Personally, I would recommend:

 - Taking elderberry daily, in small amounts, unless you have a negative reaction to it (not all herbs are for all people!)

-- Using from August – March, during the majority of flu season, especially if symptoms develop or if you have been exposed
+- Use from August – to March, during the majority of flu season, especially if symptoms develop or you have been exposed.

 - Caution is warranted in individuals with autoimmune conditions.
 Generally, I recommend trying for immune support elderberry when not sick to see how you’ll react to it.
 Don’t try it for the first time when sick.
 If you find you respond negatively to elderberry, astragalus root may be a better option.

 This is a bit of a reversal of what I thought back in 2013, but after reading more studies and having more experience with elderberry, I feel differently about it now.
 Previously, I recommended only using elderberry during symptoms and for a short time.
-Now, I have seen so many people find it beneficial for daily use and avoiding illness that I needed to update my recommendations.
-I had personally used it through the winter months and did not get sick several times when others around me did.
+I have witnessed so many people find it beneficial for daily use and avoiding illness that I needed to update my recommendations.
+Personally, I had used it through the winter months and did not get sick when others around me did.

-Based on all this research, I created an elderberry syrup recipe incorporating the best combination of natural remedies.
-This syrup may also be used for certain bacterial infections, and I recommend using cod liver oil in moderate doses.
+Based on all this research, we created an ultimate elderberry collection incorporating the best combination of natural remedies.
+These syrups may also be used for certain bacterial infections, and I recommend using cod liver oil in moderate doses.

-If you’re looking to make your own elderberry syrup but don’t have the time to gather ingredients, find you’re overbuying herbs, or spend too much time researching for the best recipe.
-Simply boil in water and add honey, syrup, or a sweetener of your choice with these DIY Elderberry Syrup Kits.
+If you’re looking to make your own elderberry syrup but don’t have the time to gather ingredients, find you’re overbuying herbs, or spend too much time researching the best recipe.
+Simply boil in water and add honey, syrup, or a sweetener with these DIY Elderberry Syrup Kits.

-If you are not much of a DIY person or are tired of making syrup only to waste half of it, then Elderberry Elixir may be a good fit for you.
+Earthley’s Elderberry Elixir may be a good fit if you are not a DIYer or are tired of making syrup only to waste half of it.
 This is a tincture I formulated.
 It’s shelf-stable, very concentrated, and more cost-effective than syrups.
 It’s also free of allergens, preservatives, colors, flavors, and added sugars.

 What Else Helps?